OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-11.md

 ## 1 Samuel 11:14

-Then Samuel said to the people, “Come, let us go to Gilgal and renew the kingdom there.”
+Samuel then addressed the people, “Come, let us go to Gilgal to renew the kingdom there.”

 ## 1 Samuel 11:15